NicholasSynovic/research_ai-usage-in-science/figures/README.md

 - [Code](total_plos_nature_natural_science_papers.py)
 - [Figure](total_plos_nature_natural_science_papers.pdf)

-## 2. Frequency Of Top-5 Primary Topics From Nature and PLOS
+## 2. Frequency of Top-5 Primary Topics From Nature and PLOS

 This figure displays a bar chart where the X-Axis is of the top-5 OpenAlex primary topic (the first topic), and the Y-Axis is the frequency of that topic.